tc39/proposal-temporal/docs/plaintime.md

 The value is truncated to fit the requested precision, unless a different rounding mode is given with the `roundingMode` option, as in `Temporal.PlainDateTime.round()`.
 Note that rounding may change the value of other units as well.

-Normally, a calendar annotation is shown when `time`'s calendar is not the ISO 8601 calendar.
-By setting the `calendarName` option to `'always'` or `'never'` this can be overridden to always or never show the annotation, respectively.
-For more information on the calendar annotation, see [ISO string extensions](./iso-string-ext.md#calendar-systems).

 Example usage: